LNPK-Jay/HW3.625.2/README.md

 )
 ```

-This demonstrates the efficiency and correctness of the package, ensuring consistent results with significant speed gains.
+The result demonstrates the efficiency and correctness of the package, which is faster than 'lm()' fucntion is base R, ensuring consistent results with significant speed gains.

 ---